 A warning about the cost of Headspace subscriptions.
 During my research for this review I discovered that the price can differ depending on how you purchase a subscription.
 There are savings available if you choose to pay for an annual or lifetime subscription instead of monthly.
 However, I discovered the savings differ significantly depending on which platform you are using.

 The cheapest way to subscribe is directly from the Headspace website.
 On Apple’s App Store or Google Play an annual subscription will cost you a little more: £6.25/month (vs £5.99/month).
 This is a small difference, but if you are considering purchasing a lifetime subscription, watch out as this is where you can really be stung!
 This is available for £299.99 on the Headspace website.
-But if you buy this on iOS via Apple’s App Store, it will cost an extra £100!
+But if you buy this on iPhone or iPad as an in-app purchase, it will cost an extra £100!

 Since Headspace do not provide a clear table of prices for all regions and devices, you’ll have to check the price for yourself if you are outside the UK.